Job expectations and requirements for fishery officers

 - multiple shift and scheduling changes

-- frequent long periods of isolation from family and community
+- time away from family and community

 Employment conditions